 As the name suggests, competitor-based pricing is a pricing strategy in which a company sets the price for its products after observing the competition.
 However, this strategy does not cover initial costs and only takes into account the selling price of the rivals’ products.

-To set the price of a product according to the price of the competition you must find the rival product that is exactly the same.
-It is useless to set an X price for a pair of trousers if your scale for pricing has been a shirt.
+To set the price of a product using competitor-based pricing you must find the rival product that is exactly the same.
 So, if you want to use this strategy you must be sure to know which are the competing products.
-To do this efficiently you have price monitoring tools available that allow you to create automatic connections from the EAN code of the products
+To do this efficiently you have competitor price monitoring softwares that allow you to create automatic connections from the EAN code of the products.

 Underpricing the competition with a competitor-based pricing strategy